AlbinoDrought/drone-bitbucket-artifacts/README.md

 This is a Bash [Drone](https://github.com/drone/drone) plugin to deploy build artifacts to Bitbucket.

+For more information on how to use the plugin, please take a look at [the docs](https://github.com/AlbinoDrought/drone-bitbucket-artifacts/blob/master/DOCS.md).

 ## Docker
 Build the docker image by running: